rafaelktakahashi/flutter_reference/doc/data_layer.md

    Blocs don't use client directly; they only do so through the repositories.
 Each repository decides how to carry out an operation, and that may be through a client.
    Each client should be as self-contained as possible, not requiring extensive knowledge to use it.
 Any initialization logic for each client should also be as self-contained as possible.
    ![Data layer](img/arq-app-flutter-hybrid-architecture-Data%20Layer.drawio.png)
+3. **Services**, which often but not always expose hardware functionality through the System API, or some other self-contained logic used by blocs.

 An example is provided in this reference architecture for a repository that needs to reference another that exists in native code.
 By using the bridge, repositories in native code and in Flutter can obtain data from one another, and while it's generally unadvisable to add coupling between repositories, in this case we allow a repository's implementation to be backed by another on the other side of the bridge.
 ![Repository call stack](img/arq-app-flutter-hybrid-architecture-Repository%20Call%20Stack.drawio.png)